 If you have a commercial lease, read about your obligations and what to do if you are facing non-performance in Commercial Leases and Covid-19.

-If you are already facing foreclosure, you should know that foreclosure cases are being rescheduled to later this year.
+If you are already in a foreclosure proceeding, most foreclosure cases are being rescheduled to later this year.

 I need something else. +

 We are sorry you didn't find what you're looking for yet.
 Here are some good resources that have answers to some issues we aren't yet covering on this page